Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

 # Consideration

 This pipeline continuously creates Service Principals.
 You should carefully configure the expiration of the service principal.
-You can create a script to remove Old Service Principal once it has expired using [KeyVault notifications](AKS_secret_rotation_strategies.md).
+You can create a script to remove Old Service Principal once it has expired using [Key Vault notifications](AKS_secret_rotation_strategies.md).